Finding Used Harley Davidsons For Sale At BPI Auctions

 Softail – The Softail platform takes cues from Harley Davidson’s tradition with the rear suspension hidden under the transmission to make them visually similar to the hardtail motorcycles popular in the 60s and 70s.
 Models in the Softail lineup include the Springer Softail, Fat Boy, Breakout and Custom.

 Touring – Touring models utilise big engines and large-diameter front forks and are distinguished by their large saddlebags mounted at the rear.
-The Touring range are the only Harley Davidson models to offer full front fairings with radios as standard.
+The Touring range is the only Harley Davidson model to offer full front fairings with radios as standard.
 Also known as ‘baggers’ the Touring range includes the Road King, Street Glide and Electra Glide models.

 Looking to Buy a Harley Davidson at Auction?